top of page

 Relationships are like Breathing

-This metaphor emerged in a session recently and I thought some folks might find it useful.
+This analogy emerged in a session recently and I thought some folks might find it useful.
 And it's not just that relationships are as important as breathing (though perhaps they are).
 In the body there are voluntary functions and there are involuntary functions.
 Voluntary functions are those that we consciously choose to do, and involuntary functions are those we automatically do.
 Clapping your hands is voluntary.
 Your heartbeat is involuntary.
 Interestingly, there are some

-Dec 3, 20254 min read
+Dec 3, 20255 min read

 Will My Therapist Tell Me What to Do?